Sovik-Ghosh/GymJam-AI-assistant-using-mediapipe/README.md

 1. Go to backend directory

-2. Create a virtual environment:
+2. Activate the virtual environment:
     ```bash
-    python3 -m venv my_env
-    ```

-3. Activate the virtual environment:
-    ```bash
     source my_env/bin/activate
     ```

-4. Run the code:
+3. Run the code:
     ```bash
     python app.py
     ```

-5. Copy and paste anyone of the url in a browser.
+4. Copy and paste anyone of the url in a browser.
     - Left Bicep Curl:
         ```
         http://localhost:5000/video_feed_left